jquiaot/fuzzy-spoon-illumio-assessment/README.md

 * Output word and count
 ```

+Time complexity:

+- n = num words in word file
+- p = num records in record file
+- q = avg num words in each record in record file

+- Dictionary generation: O(n)
+- Parsing records and generating counts: O(p*q)
+  - O(1) word lookup to increment counter
+- Output generation: O(n*lg(n)) to sort by count descending and output all records
+- => O(p*q) assuming the records file is going to be the predominant factor

+Space complexity:

+- Counting and word dictionaries: O(n) each
+- => O(n)

 ## Initial Implementation: `count_words.py`

 This Python3 program takes as optional arguments a word file and a records file, and